rkwitt/teaching/WS1718/CV/PS/README.md

 ## News / Important dates

-- Group membership: **Second** PS date
+- Group membership: **Oct.
+17, 2017**
-- The PS is held **bi-weekly** (see PLUS Online)

 ## Groups

 You will work together in **groups of 3**.
-Please find your group members let me know by the **second** PS date (this is a hard deadline).
+Please find your group members let me know by **Oct.
+17, 2017** (this is a **hard** deadline).

 ## Grading

-Grading is based on the exercise sheets.
-For a positive grad, you need to have more than 50% of all possible points.
-The grades are then distributed linearly up to the max. number of achievable points.
+Grading is based on your solutions to the exercise sheets.
+The deadline to hand-in the exercise sheets will be listed next to the exercise sheet links (see below).
+For a positive grade, you need to have more than 50% of all possible points.
+The grades are then distributed linearly up to the max. number of achievable points (excluding the bonus points).

+*All* group members will get the same grade, except for cases where it is obvious that group members did not participate to the required extent.

 ## Handing-in exercise sheets